What bach brings

 Reactive paradigm

-Why using bach
+Why use bach

 Cross platform